andrewacashner/hearingfaithms/chapters/chapter-3.md

 captures the idea of "counting."
 It is notated as a blackened, dotted semibreve (that is, artificially perfected) that leaps off the page as a visual indication to the singer to "keep count."
 Padilla sets "the lightest dissonance" in mm.
-14--19 by creating that: he has the Altus I suspend across the first minim of m.
+14--19 by creating just that: he has the Altus I suspend across the first minim of m.
 18, making a dissonant seventh against the Tenor's A that quickly resolves to F sharp and then to a cadence on G in m.
 19.

-In the *respuesta*, where Chorus II sings about awaiting "the thirty-three," Padilla writes precisely thirty-three pitches for both of the sung vocal parts.
+In the *respuesta*, Padilla continues this literal approach.
+Where Chorus II sings about awaiting "the thirty-three," Padilla writes precisely thirty-three pitches for both of the sung vocal parts.
-Just after the poem says that the whole world was "waiting" for "the sign," Padilla uses the C meter sign to indicate a shift to duple meter (m.
+Just after the chorus sings that the whole world was "waiting" for "the sign," Padilla uses the C meter sign to indicate a shift to duple meter (m.
 45).
 After this the musicians shift from the declamatory style of the introduction to a more regular rhythmic pattern, moving more quickly together in *corcheas*